scottmck-db/databricks-sdk-demo/README.md

 This is a demo of the databricks SDK along with my notes for deployment.
-We use poetry to deploy this package.
+We use poetry to deploy this package in order to manage dependencies.

 ## Summary
 1. Install poetry (https://python-poetry.org/docs/#installation)